GregUtas/robust-services-core/docs/RSC-POTS-Application.md

 messages, internal events, and the event handlers that were invoked).

-The [traffic](/input/traffic.txt) script (`>read traffic`) launches a [thread](/an/PotsTrafficThread.h)that initiates, answers, and releases calls, initially at a rate of 150 per minute.
+The [traffic](/input/traffic.txt) script (`>read traffic`) launches a [thread](/an/PotsTrafficThread.h) that initiates, answers, and releases calls, initially at a rate of 120 per minute.
 The call rate can be increased to the point where the system enters overload, which on my PC occurs when the rate exceeds about 18,000 calls per minute (`>traffic rate 18000`).
 Whatever the current call rate, you can observe the system's behavior with commands such as `>status`, `>sched show`, and `>traffic profile`.